 At the opposite end of the scale, natural selection is sometimes interpreted as a completely random process.
 This is also a misconception.
 The genetic variation that occurs in a population because of mutation is random — but selection acts on that variation in a very non-random way: genetic variants that aid survival and reproduction are much more likely to become common than variants that don’t.
 Natural selection is NOT random!

-Read more about how natural selection does not produce perfect populations (i.e., populations with no deleterious genes).
+Read more about how natural selection does not produce perfectly engineered traits or perfect populations (i.e., populations with no deleterious genes).

 Read about misinterpretations of natural selection in context: